nemal34/beyondthehorizon_wj/README_off.md

 # Horizon - Official Modlist
-A simple Fallout 4 modlist with the Horizon overhaul mod at its core.
+The official modlist for the Horizon overhaul mod.

 ---